 READ MORE ⇒ Learn to Measure Your Dog’s Vital Signs

-A change in your dog’s behavior will be your first sign that he’s coming down with something.
-You know what it feels like to have a fever, and your dog feels much the same way.
+Once you’ve determined your dog’s “healthy” temperature, you’ll need to keep an eye out for signs that he’s not feeling well.
+Any change in your dog’s behavior could mean he’s coming down with something.
+You know what it feels like to have a fever, and your dog probably feels pretty much the same way.

-My first clue that Ty’s not feeling well is that he gets mopey.
-“Chillaxing” is his preferred speed, but when he doesn’t want to go for a walk or come running when we make a move for the kitchen, I know something is amiss.
+My first clue that Ty wasn’t feeling well was that he got mopey.
+“Chillaxing” was his preferred speed.
+But if he doesn’t want to go for a walk or come running when we make a move for the kitchen, I knew something is amiss.

-Glassy-looking eyes and feeling warm to the touch are the next hints.
+Glassy-looking eyes and feeling warm to the touch were my next hints.
 You can also watch for shivering, panting, runny nose, loss of appetite, decreased energy, and depression.
 Any combination of these symptoms means it’s time to get out the thermometer.

-Get a digital thermometer meant for rectal use, and mark it “Dog Thermometer.”
-Keep it anywhere but in your human medicine cabinet.
-You don’t want a sick family member to accidentally use it in a feverish haze!
+To take your dog’s temperature, start with a good digital thermometer meant for rectal use, and mark it “Dog Thermometer.”
+Keep it anywhere except in your human medicine cabinet.
+You don’t want a sick family member accidentally popping it under their tongue it in a feverish haze!

 Denise Fleck, pet safety guru, provides the following advice on taking your dog’s temperature:

-After lubricating the tip of a digital thermometer with petroleum or water soluble jelly, lift your dog’s tail up and to the side to prevent him from sitting, and carefully insert the thermometer ½” to 1” into the rectum.
-Then wait for the thermometer to beep, indicating that it’s registered your dog’s temperature.
+After lubricating the tip of a digital thermometer with petroleum or water soluble jelly, lift your dog’s tail up and to the side to prevent him from sitting.
+Then carefully insert the thermometer ½” to 1” into the rectum.
+Wait for the thermometer to beep, indicating that it’s registered your dog’s temperature.

-If your pup’s temperature is higher than normal, it may be time to call your veterinarian.
+If your pup’s temperature is higher than normal, it might be time to call a veterinarian.

-What To Do If Your Dog Has A Fever
+What To Do When Your Dog Has A Fever

-Like in humans, your dog’s body temperature will rise to fight off infection or inflammation.
-An infected cut, virus, urinary tract infection, and pneumonia are just some of the many conditions can cause a fever.
+Like humans, a dog’s body temperature increases to fight infection or inflammation.
+An infected wound, tooth abscess, virus, urinary tract infection, and pneumonia are just a few of the many conditions can cause a fever.
 So how do you know when to be really concerned?

-My rule for Ty and Buster is that every fever warrants a call to the vet.
-It’s a good idea to let them know what’s going on and get their advice.
-Temperatures under 103 can generally be monitored at home for up to 24 hours.
+In my mind, every fever warrants a call to the vet.
+Even if it’s just to let your vet know what’s going on with your dog and get their advice.
+Temperatures under 103°F can generally be monitored at home for up to 24 hours.
 But a fever any higher, or one that lasts longer than a day, requires a trip to the vet.

-A temperature of 106 degrees or higher can damage a dog’s internal organs and may be fatal.
-This is a very serious condition that needs to be monitored carefully.
+A temperature of 106°F degrees or higher can damage a dog’s internal organs and could be fatal.
+So, this is a very serious condition that requires immediate medical attention.